-AARP and AAA go beyond offering standard car insurance.
+AARP and AAA offer competitive auto insurance and roadside assistance programs.
 Which one is better?

 AARP's and AAA's offerings may overlap, but there are some distinctions worth noting.
 While the organizations offer many services, the focus of this comparison is their car insurance-related services.
 AAA provides car insurance coverage directly, while AARP provides auto insurance via its partnership with The Hartford.
-Although each program offers an above-average number of coverage options, there are some important differences.
+Each program offers an above-average number of coverage options that offer individual consumers varying levels of value with some important differences.

 |Policy Package||Advantage||Advantage Plus|